Grandma Annie’s special treat

 - Filling: Equal portions of butter and icing sugar with cinnamon to taste

 - Mix the dry ingredients together.
 2. Add in the butter and mix until blended.
-3. Beat the eggs and then add in the remaining wet ingredients.
-4. Add liquids to the dry ingredients slowly folding it in.
-5. Once it is all mixed together, you can flour your hands and mix it up.
-6. Flour the counter (be careful to add flour as sparingly as possibly as too much flour will make the lefse dry) and roll the dough into a log and then cut into sections.
+3. Mix sour cream and syrup together 4.
+Beat eggs with whisk and add to the sour cream and syrup 5.
+Add a little milk to bring the liquid up to 2 cups.
+6. Add the liquid to the dry mixture blending gently.
+Flour the counter (be careful to add flour as sparingly as possibly as too much flour will make the lefse dry) and roll the dough into a log and then cut into sections.
 7. Make into flat pancake shapes and fry on low to medium heat on a dry pan.
 Be sure to monitor the temperature assuring that you don't burn.
 It should only be a few minutes per side.
 Allow to cool completely before adding the filling.
 When completly cooled, spread a generous layer of filling, top with another lefse and then cut into desired shapes/sizes.
 Enjoy!